Botox Injection Therapy

 How can Botox injections treat plantar fasciitis?

-Botox is a neurotoxin that blocks release of the neurotransmitter acetylcholine in overactive muscles.
-Motor neurons release acetylcholine to activate muscles at the neuromuscular junction; Botox, when injected, causes relaxation of muscles and other local soft tissue.
+Botulinum Toxin A is a neurotoxin that blocks the release of the neurotransmitter acetylcholine in overactive muscles.
+Motor neurons release acetylcholine to activate muscles at the neuromuscular junction; Botulinum Toxin A when injected, causes relaxation of muscles and other local soft tissue.
 A body of evidence identifies tightness in calf muscles as a causative factor in plantar fasciitis.
-Botox injection into the calf aims to relax contracture in calf muscles, thus reducing tensile strain on the plantar fascia as a result of muscle relaxation.
-Additionally, Botox can be injected into the muscles of the foot to achieve the same effect.
-If you're interested in learning more about the research investigating Botox injections to treat plantar fasciitis, check out my article published in Lower Extremity Review Magazine here
+Botulinum Toxin A injection into the calf muscle relaxes contracture in the calf muscle, thus reducing tensile strain on the plantar fascia as a result of muscle relaxation.
+Additionally, Botulinum Toxin A can be injected into the muscles of the foot to achieve the same effect.
+If you're interested in learning more about the research investigating Botulinum Toxin A injections to treat plantar fasciitis, check out our article published in Lower Extremity Review here

 Are there risks to Botox injection?